-See "Configuring Memory for Optimum Performance" on page 1-13 for guidelines on optimizing memory
+See "Configuring Memory for Optimum Performance" in Chapter 2 for guidelines on optimizing memory.

 Memory SIMM Rules

 Memory SIMM rules for HP 9000/K100 servers are similar to those for HP 9000/K2x0/K4x0/Kx70 systems, except that only four pairs of SIMMs can be installed.